shridev24801/chatApp/README.md

 # ChatApp

 Welcome to ChatApp!
-This is a simple chat application built with Node.js and Socket.IO.
+This is a simple chat application built with pusher and laravel.

 ## Requirements